 Federal Reserve System.
-The FRB regulations require savings associations to maintain non-interest earning reserves against their transaction accounts (primarily Negotiable Order of Withdrawal and regular checking accounts).
-The regulations generally provide that reserves be maintained against aggregate transaction accounts as follows for 2019: a 3% reserve ratio was assessed on net transaction accounts up to and including \$124.2 million; a 10% reserve ratio is applied above \$124.2 million.
-The first \$16.3 million of otherwise reservable balances (subject to adjustments by the FRB) are exempted from the reserve requirements.
-The amounts are adjusted annually and, for 2020, will require a 3% ratio for up to \$127.5 million and an exemption of \$16.9 million.
-At December 31, 2019, The Delaware National Bank met applicable FRB reserve requirements.
+The FRB regulations previously required savings associations to maintain non-interest earning reserves against their transaction accounts (primarily Negotiable Order of Withdrawal and regular checking accounts).
+The regulations generally provided that reserves be maintained against aggregate transaction accounts as follows for 2020: a 3% reserve ratio was assessed on net transaction accounts up to and including \$127.5 million; a 10% reserve ratio was applied above \$127.5 million.
+The first \$16.9 million of otherwise reservable balances (subject to adjustments by the FRB) were exempted from the reserve requirements.
+These reserve requirements were reduced to 0% effective March 26, 2020.